FlamingWater35/Quizlone/README.md

 # Quizlone

-An app with multiple modes to efficiently memorize term-difinition pairs.
+An app with multiple modes to efficiently memorize term-definition pairs.
 Inspired from Quizlet.